project-terraforma/Ask_Atlas-DaD/README.md

 Ask Atlas is a **natural language interface for querying geospatial data** from the **Overture Maps metrics dataset**.

-The system allows users to ask questions like:

-- *How many restaurants are in Europe?*
-- *Which country has the most addresses?*
-- *How has the number of road segments changed over time?*

 The project explores **two different AI data architectures**:

 1. **DuckDB + RAG pipeline**